unChaz/sci-fi-5e/srd/classes/soldier.md

 You gain another superiority die at 7th level and one more at 15th level.

-**Saving Throws.** Some of your maneuvers require your target to make a saving throw to resist the maneuver’s effects.
+**Saving Throws.** Some of your maneuvers require your target to make a saving throw to resist the maneuver's effects.
 The saving throw DC is calculated as follows:

 **Maneuver save DC** = 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice)